LCSR-SICKKIDS/volumetric_drilling/README.md

 ./ambf_simulator --launch_file <volumetric_plugin_path>/launch.yaml -l 0,1,4
 ```
 #### Option 2
 You can add `5` to any of the above commands to load two cameras (one of each stereo eye).
-Each of these cameras publishes a its video.
+Each of these cameras publishes its video.
 Launch example:
 ```bash
 cd ambf/bin/lin-x86_64/
 ./ambf_simulator --launch_file <volumetric_plugin_path>/launch.yaml -l 0,1,5